 A junior high school teacher, counselor and principal in the Wenatchee School District for more than 30 years, Pugh has played many professional roles.
 As a tour guide, he said he has led groups to Africa 18 times and to China nine times.
 He is best known for his work as a circus owner and operator and as his alter-ego of more than 50 years: Guppo the Clown.

 In 1952, Pugh founded the Wenatchee Youth Circus as an after-school tumbling class; it is now one of the top four nonprofessional circus troupes in the country.
 Over the years, it has been home to more than 3,200 students and has provided more than 200 scholarships.
 In 2002, Pugh was the recipient of the Wenatchee Valley Living Treasure Award, presented by the Wenatchee Valley Museum and Cultural Center.

 Pugh credits his friend and mentor, Harper Joy ’22, with inspiring his life on the road.
 Although the two were a generation apart, Joy contributed contacts and even a few props to help Pugh achieve a lifelong dream, his own circus company.
 The Wenatchee Youth Circus still tours and performs regularly under his leadership.

 Gerald Fry ’54 was honored for a remarkable career in radio and television that exemplifies the benefits of a liberal arts education.

-He said, “I treasure my four years at Whitman studying drama under the great Rod Alexander and speech under several professors, all of who helped prepare me for my chosen profession of broadcasting.”
+He said, “I treasure my four years at Whitman studying drama under the great Rod Alexander and speech under several professors, all of whom helped prepare me for my chosen profession of broadcasting.”

 Fry retired from the AFRTS in 1996 but has remained active in the broadcast community.
-He also serves on the board of Pacific Pioneer Broadcasters, and is the organization’s audio historian and webmaster.
-Since 2004, he has acted in movies, TV shows, commercials and music videos.
+He serves on the board of Pacific Pioneer Broadcasters, and is the organization’s audio historian and webmaster.
+Since 1998, he has acted in movies, TV shows, commercials and music videos.